GSA/digitalgov.gov/content/communities/federal-user-experience-community-of-practice.md

 ## How to Join

-To join, contact the group Co-ChairsÂ Jean FoxÂ andÂ Silvia Salazar via <a href="mailto:ux-cop-request@listserv.gsa.gov?subject=Join UX Community" target="_blank">email</a>, with â€œJoin UX Communityâ€ in the subject line.
+To join, contact the group Co-Chairs Jean Fox and Silvia Salazar via <a href="mailto:ux-cop-request@listserv.gsa.gov?subject=Join UX Community" target="_blank">email</a>, with â€œJoin UX Communityâ€ in the subject line.

 <div style="text-align: center">
   <a class="button" href="mailto:ux-cop-request@listserv.gsa.gov?subject=Join UX Community">Join via Email</a> or <a class="button" href="https://www.digitalgov.gov/communities/manage-your-listserv-subscription/">Manage Your Subscriptions</a>